Erythrina x bidwillii

 Bidwill's Hybrid Coral Bean

 Height: 72" tall

 Pot Size: 3.5" pot (24 fl. oz/0.7 L) ?

-In the early 1840s at Australia's Camden Park under the watchful eye of William Macarthur, our US coral bean, Erythrina herbacea, had some unsafe sex with the South American Erythrina crista-galli...back when international treaties still allowed such debauchery.
+In the early 1840s at Australia's Camden Park, under the watchful eye of William Macarthur, our US coral bean, Erythrina herbacea, had some unsafe sex with the South American Erythrina crista-galli...back when international treaties still allowed such debauchery.
 What they were doing there together is still an untold story, but what resulted is one helluva offspring.
-Erythrina x bidwillii emerges from the ground in late spring to form a 6' tall x 8' wide mound of arching stalks adorned with giant pea-like foliage.
-From June until frost, the 6' long stalks are topped with 20" long terminal spires of bright red, lipstick-like, hummingbird-preferred flowers...so incredible it's hard to describe...likes it hot and sunny...an AWESOME specimen!
+Erythrina x bidwillii emerges from the ground in late spring to form a 6' tall x 8' wide mound of arching stalks adorned with giant, pea-like foliage.
+From June until frost, the 6' long stalks are topped with 20" long terminal spires of bright red, lipstick-like, hummingbird-preferred flowers...so incredible it's hard to describe.
+It makes an AWESOME specimen that likes it hot and sunny!